DenisLitvin/iOS-Interview/README.md

 ### KVC — KVO
 KVC adds stands for Key-Value Coding.
 It’s a mechanism by which an object’s properties can be accessed using string’s at runtime rather than having to statically know the property names at development time.
 KVO stands for Key-Value Observing and allows a controller or class to observe changes to a property value.
 In KVO, an object can ask to be notified of any changes to a specific property, whenever that property changes value, the observer is automatically notified.

+### What is interface?
+Defines the functions and properties of an object that is exposed to outside

 ### How many different annotations available in Objective-C ?
 \_Null_unspecified, which bridges to a Swift implicitly unwrapped optional.
 This is the default.